nasa/isaac/README.md

    is managed by the Dockerfile and completely separate from any build in your native OS, and you don't need to install for development prior to installing for demo.

-### System requirements

-The `isaac` repo depends on the `astrobee` repo, therefore it inherits the same system requirements.
-You must use Ubuntu 16.04 to 20.04 64-bit.
-When running in simulation, certain Gazebo plugins require appropriate graphics drivers.
-See INSTALL.md in that repository for more information.

-### Usage

 [Instructions on installing and using the ISAAC Software](INSTALL.md).
 [For running the demos](DEMO_INSTALL.md)